VoidElle/VoidElle/README.md

 * 🌍  I'm based in Leghorn, Italy
 * ✉️  You can contact me at [lucadelc@gmail.com](mailto:lucadelc@gmail.com)
-* 🧠  I'm specialized in Flutter, Dart, Javascript, Typescript, Node.js
+* 🧠  I'm specialized in Java, Dart, Javascript, Typescript, C, C++, SQL, PHP
 * 🤝  I'm open to collaborating on Full-Stack projects and Mobile projects
 <!-- * 🖥️  See my portfolio at [www.lucadelcorona.com](http://www.lucadelcorona.com/) -->
 ### Skills